hermit-os/kernel/README.md

 This reduces overhead, therefore, interesting applications include virtual machines and high-performance computing.

 _libhermit-rs_ is the heart of RustyHermit and is the kernel itself.
-The kernel is able to run Rust applications, as well as C/C++/Go/Fortran applications.
+The kernel is able to run [Rust](https://github.com/hermitcore/hermit-playground) applications, as well as [C/C++/Go/Fortran](https://github.com/hermitcore/rusty-hermit) applications.
-A tutorial on how to use these programming languages on top of _libhermit-rs_ is published at [https://github.com/hermitcore/hermit-playground](https://github.com/hermitcore/hermit-playground).
-In case of Rust, the howto is published at [https://github.com/hermitcore/rusty-hermit](https://github.com/hermitcore/rusty-hermit).

-## Background

-HermitCore was a research unikernel developed at [RWTH-Aachen](https://www.rwth-aachen.de) written in C ([libhermit](https://github.com/hermitcore/libhermit)).
-Today, the kernel is completly rewritten in [Rust](https://www.rust-lang.org).

-The ownership  model of Rust guarantees memory/thread-safety and enables us to eliminate many classes of bugs at compile-time.
-Consequently, the use of Rust for kernel development promises less vulnerabilities in comparison to common programming languages.

 ## Prerequisites